Leigh Matthews: Brisbane Lions

 In the 2005 season, the Lions finished eleventh on the ladder with ten wins and twelve losses, missing the finals for the first time under Matthews.
 During the year, after his mother died, Matthews took a leave of absence for one game, which was coached by assistant coach John Blakey.
 Blakey filled in as caretaker coach in the absence of Matthews for the Round 18 game against the Western Bulldogs, which the Lions lost.
 In the 2006 season, the Lions did not fare much better, when their form dropped further as they finished thirteenth (third-last) on the ladder with seven wins and fifteen losses.
 In the 2007 season, the Lions under Matthews finished tenth on the ladder with nine wins, two draws and eleven losses.
 That year, Matthews coached his 200th game with the club, making him the first person to play or coach 200 games with three clubs.
 In the 2008 season, the Lions finished tenth on the ladder again for the second straight year in a row, this time with ten wins and twelve losses.

 Matthews resigned from his position as Brisbane Lions senior coach on 1 September 2008, at the end of the 2008 season, stating that he "felt the time was right".
 Matthews was then replaced by Michael Voss as Brisbane Lions senior coach.

 Matthews coached Brisbane Lions to a total of 237 games with 142 wins, 92 losses and 3 draws with a winning percentage of 60 percent.
 Matthews' coaching style at the Lions was reportedly incredibly strict, although obviously successful.
 Despite his four premierships as a coach, Matthews never coached a team to the minor premiership—though he did finish second with Collingwood twice and second with Brisbane three times.

+Post-coaching career

+In 2013, Matthews was appointed as Football Director on the Brisbane Lions Board, remaining in the role until stepping down in 2017 due to his commitments in the media industry.
+Since 2017, he has continued to serve as a member of the Brisbane Lions Board.
 Matthews was selected to present the premiership cup to the Lions after their victory in the 2024 AFL Grand Final, their first premiership since Matthews' three-peat.

+The Brisbane Lions have won 3 x AFL Premierships since Matthews became a Brisbane Lions director - 2024, 2025, 2026.